nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/README.md

 lack the VML support.

 You can also try using [Flashcanvas][flashcanvas], which uses Flash to do the emulation.
-Although Flash can be a bit slower to load than VML, if you've got a lot of points, the Flash version can be much faster overall.
+Although Flash can to a bit slower to load than VML, if you've got a lot of points, the Flash version can to much faster overall.
 Flot contains some wrapper code for activating Excanvas which Flashcanvas is compatible with.